Patent

 - methods of medical treatment for humans or animals (however, medicines and medical devices may be patented);

-- animal or plant varieties as well as essentially biological procedures used to obtain plants or animals, with the exception of microbiological procedures and products obtained via these procedures;
+- discovery of animal or plant varieties as well as essentially biological procedures used to obtain plants or animals, with the exception of microbiological procedures and products obtained via these procedures;

 - inventions whose commercial exploitation would run counter to public order or accepted principles of morality.